vncsmyrnk/vim-config/README.md

 This is my local vim/nvim config using lua.

-Check [branches](https://github.com/vncsmyrnk/vim-config/branches) section for language specific configurations.

 To work properly this repo should be cloned/copied to `~/.config/nvim`. [lazy.nvim](https://github.com/folke/lazy.nvim) is used as a plugin manager.

-The Neovim versions `0.9` and `0.10` are compatible with the configuration.
+The Neovim versions `0.9` and `0.10` are compatible with this configuration.

 ## Install